Nkuringo Safaris Beyond Covid-19

 Guests With Illness Symptoms

-We have a robust medical management team who will consult with the patient and staff, advise the relevant health officials and guide actions based on the Ministry of Health requirements in each country we operate.
-The safety and comfort of all guests is of the highest priority, and all our staff have received training in handling suspected cases.
+We have a robust medical management team who will consult with the patient and staff, advise the relevant health officials, and guide actions based on the Ministry of Health requirements in each country we operate.
+All guests’ safety and comfort are of the highest priority, and all our staff has received training in handling suspected cases.

-Please do check on the latest government requirements for travel prior to departure.
+Please do check on the latest government requirements for travel before departure.
 We highly recommend applying for an E-Visa where possible.

 Our driver will be waiting for you at the arrivals gate with your name displayed on a sign.
-They will be wearing a mask and gloves for handling your luggage, and will keep an adequate distance.
-Our car will have been thoroughly sanitized with cleaning agents, alcohol and steamers for the seats and seatbelts prior to your arrival.
+They will be wearing a mask and gloves for handling your luggage and will keep an adequate distance.
+Our car will have been thoroughly sanitized with cleaning agents, alcohol, and steamers for the seats and seatbelts before your arrival.